Lucas van Leyden: Paintings

 He learned basic techniques from his father (Note: Smith 1992 identifies Huygh Jacobsz with the pseudonymous Master of the St John Panels.) and from Cornelis Engelbrechtsz, but his precocious originality was paramount.
 Where he learnt engraving is unknown, but he took advantage of the works of Marcantonio Raimondi, whose motifs are reworked in Lucas' engravings and paintings, and became highly skilled in that art at a very early age: the earliest known print by him (Mohammed and the Murdered Monk) dates from 1508, when he was perhaps only 14, yet reveals no trace of immaturity in inspiration or technique.

-Seventeen paintings surely by Lucas survive, and a further twenty-seven are known from descriptions by Carel van Mander, from contemporary copies or from drawings of them made by Jan de Bisschop in the later 17th century.
+Seventeen paintings surely by Lucas survive, and a further twenty-seven are known from descriptions by Karel van Mander, from contemporary copies or from drawings of them made by Jan de Bisschop in the later 17th century.
 Max Friedländer described no clear pattern of stylistic development, in large part because Lucas' oeuvre was swelled and obscured by attributions since found unsustainable.